IBM/dbb-zappbuild/samples/MortgageApplication/application-conf/README.md

 Sample Language Definition mapping properties used by dbb-zappbuild/utilities/BuildUtilities.groovy

 This contain the mapping of the files and their corresponding Language Definition properties file residing in `zAppBuild/build-conf` to override the default file properties.

 Example: The entry - `epsnbrvl.cbl=langDefProps01`, means the file properties of file epsnbrvl.cbl will be overridden by the properties mentioned in `zAppBuild/build-conf/langDefProps01.properties`

-Note: To enable Language Definition mapping, the property `loadLanguageDefinitionProperties` should be enabled in application.properties or in file.properties.
+Note: To enable Language Definition mapping, the property `loadLanguageDefinitionProperties` should be enabled in `application.properties` or in `file.properties`.
+If both individual file property set by `loadFileLevelProperties` flag and language definition property is set for a file, then the individual file property will take precedence over language definition property.

+The order of precedence of adding the file property is:
+  1. Individual file property
+  2. Language Definition property
+  3. Default file properties

+This will be a file property merge, i.e. if both individual file property and language definition property is set for a file, then file properties mentioned individual file property will be added to the file and those properties which are not mentioned in individual file property will be added from lower levels - Language Definition property and then from default file properties.